In his seminar on “The Purloined Letter” Lacan mentions two acts of theft in Poe’s story:

 In contrast, a latcher latches the linguistic entrance, it’s illegible and opaque, it bars meaning and requires contextual interpretation or translation.
 It has a mysterious quality that latches on its addressee and demands him/her to latch onto its secret.
 This is obvious for the second latcher planted by Dupin since it explicitly bears an enigmatic note that compares the two thieves (Minister and Dupin) to two mythological figures (Thyestes and Atreus).
 But the first latcher planted by the Minister is no less enigmatic and captivating, since it direly frightens the Queen precisely because its presence implicitly evokes the Minister’s unknown malicious intentions.
 The Prefect fails and Dupin succeeds precisely in deciphering this unknown intention and desire invoked by the first latcher.

 In Enjoy Your Symptom!
-Slavoj Žižek provides multiple interpretations for Lacan’s maxim that a letter always arrives at its destination.
-In the imaginary sense, a letter arrives at its destination because it interpellates its addressee.
-In the symbolic sense, a letter arrives at its destination because it evokes the unpaid symbolic debt.
+(1992) Slavoj Žižek provides multiple interpretations for Lacan’s maxim that a letter always arrives at its destination.
+In the imaginary sense, a letter arrives at its destination because it interpellates its addressee into an ideology.
+In the symbolic sense, a letter arrives at its destination because it evokes an unpaid symbolic debt.
 Finally he says the following about the real sense of the letter’s arrival:

 The ultimate variation on the theme of a letter that always arrives at its destination reads therefore: “you can never get rid of the stain of enjoyment” – the very gesture of renouncing enjoyment produces inevitably a surplus enjoyment that Lacan writes down as the “object small a.”